 Currently, the FTA covers only trade in goods, including market access, rules of origin, customs procedures and facilitation, sanitary and phytosanitary measures, technical barriers to trade and trade remedies.
 It also includes chapters on economic and technical cooperation, transparency and dispute settlement.
 The Agreement also has an “Evolutionary Clause” (Article 14.3) which foresees that the Parties will initiate negotiations on trade in services and explanatory talks on investments one year after the entry into force of the Agreement with the aim to expand the scope of the FTA.

-Under the FTA, in terms of tariff lines, 71% of Turkey’s export, and 69% of Turkey’s import has gained duty free access to their respective markets upon the entry into force of the Agreement.
+Under the FTA, in terms of tariff lines, 71% of Turkey’s exports, and 69% of Turkey’s imports have gained duty free access to their respective markets upon the entry into force of the Agreement.
 At the end of the transition period of eight years, in terms of tariff lines, 99% percent of Turkey’s exports and 86% of Turkey’s imports; in terms of products subjected to trade, 94% of Turkey’s export and 75% of Turkey’s import will be exempt from customs duties.

 Regarding the agricultural products, Parties have asymmetrical elimination schedules due to the sensitivity of Turkey’s agricultural sector.
 In this area, at the end of the transitional period, 94% of Turkey’s exports and 47% of Turkey’s imports will be subject to duty free access.
 In this sector, products considered as ‘very sensitive’ have been excluded from the elimination schedules of the Parties.
 Additionally, Turkey has granted 30% duty reduction for palm oil products.